The PISCES Employee | Pisces Employee Astrology | Pisces Sun Sign

 as an emergency measure against a breakdown of present communications between earth and astronaut.
 Russia is rumored to be far ahead of us in this area of research, another reason why dogmatic, materialistic thinking must go.

-The excitment of distinguished scientists about experiments with these invisible wave-lengths between human minds has gained attention of the medical doctors.
+The excitement of distinguished scientists about experiments with these invisible wave-lengths between human minds has gained attention of the medical doctors.
 Medicine has long admitted that such ailments as ulcers and strep throat are brought on by mental strain or emotional tension, and now physicians are advancing serious theories that there is a definite relationship between the personality of the patient and the growth and development of cancer.
 Recent articles by well-known doctors have urged the cooperation of psychiatrists in determining in advance which patient may be susceptible, so the disease can be treated early or even prevented.
 Yet astrology has always known that disease is triggered by the mind and emotions, and can be controlled or eliminated the same way; also that people born under certain planetary influences are either susceptible or immune to particular diseases and accidents.
 The knowledge medicine seeks is in the patient's carefully calculated, detailed natal chart, clearly shown by his planetary positions and aspects at birth.

-The astrologer-physicians in ancient Bgypt practiced brain surgery with refined techniques, a fact recently proven by archaeological and anthropological discoveries.
+The astrologer-physicians in ancient Egypt practiced brain surgery with refined techniques, a fact recently proven by archaeological and anthropological discoveries.
 Today's progressive doctors are quietly checking the astrological sign the moon is transiting before surgery, imitating the Greek physicians of centuries ago, who followed Hippocrates' precept of: "Touch not with metal that part of the anatomy ruled by the sign the Moon is transiting, or to which the transiting Moon is in square or opposition by aspect."
 There's much that's compelling and important to say about medical astrology and its value to the physician in the cause and prevention of illness, but it's such a huge subject, it must wait for another volume.

 Moving from medicine to travel, several insurance companies and airlines are secretly investigating the possible relationship between fatal plane crashes and the natal charts of the passengers and crew.
 So time marches on- from ancient knowledge of planetary influences-retrograding back to materialistic thinking-and forward again to truth.
 Down through the centuries the planets remain unchanged in their grandeur and their orbs.
 The stars which shone over Babylon and the stable in Bethlehem still shine as brightly over the Empire State Building and your front yard today.
 They perform their cycles with the same mathematical precision, and they will continue to affect each thing on earth, including man, as long as the earth exists.